kehantan/labbook/docs/assays/plaque.rst

 We use crystal violet to stain the cells that are attached to the 6 well plate.
 The dead cells would detached from the 6 well plate and get washed away, leaving behind a clear spot after staining.

-Requires
+**Requires**

-* Paraformaldehyde (PFA), 3.7%
+* :ref:`Paraformaldehyde (PFA), 3.7% <pfa>`
 * Crystal violet

+**Procedure**

 #.
-Fix the cells with 3.7% PFA for 1 hr.
+Dispense 3.7% PFA into each well to fix the cells for 1 hr.

+    Use the bench use micropipette

     There are no fix volume, just need to cover the cell layer.
 300 uL should be enough.

     Dispense from the wall of each well.

     It is normal for the agarose to torn apart or disintegrate once the PFA was applied

 #.
 Remove PFA after 1 hr.

+    Using a micropipette, remove the PFA and discard into waste bottle labelled 'chemical waste'.
+The bottle is stored under the laminar flow cabinet in the lab.

 #.
 Rinse the plate in a bucket of water for a few times to wash away the agarose.

+    Fill a bucket with tap water first, then immerse the plate into the bucket.
+Wait for 1 or 2 seconds, then take out the plate.
+Repeat the process for a few times.

 #.
 Decant excess water from 6 well plate by slightly tapping the plate facing downwards against a paper towel.
 #.
 Stain the wells with crystal violet for 2 to 3 mins.